 6 Red Flags That Disqualify a Real Estate Investment Market

 We’ve all heard the investing cliché “real estate is all about location, location, location.”
-While I believe the ability to execute the business plan is more important than the market, the quality of market comes in close second.
-So, what factors should you analyze in order to determine the quality of a market?
+While I believe the ability to execute the business plan is more important than the real estate investment market, the quality of market comes in close second.
+So, what factors should you analyze in order to determine the quality of an area?
 First, I recommend reading my ultimate guide to evaluating a real estate market.
-Then, read on to learn the 6 red flags active real estate investors said will disqualify a real estate investment market.
+Then, read on to learn the 6 red flags active real estate investors said will disqualify an area when conducting real estate market research.

 1 – No Job Diversity